sanger-cellular-informatics/Targeton-Designer/README.md

 ./designer.sh generate_targeton_csv --primers example_ipcress_input.txt --bed example.bed --dir example_dir
 ```
 Please note primer pair names in the iPCRess input file must be prefixed by the corresponding region name in the BED file.

+### Primer Designer Output example
+The output generated by the Primer Designer is identical to that of the `primer` command.
+This consistency arises because the `design` command workflow follows the same procedures as the `primer` command workflow.
+For more details, refer to the Primer3 Output examples provided in the [File formats](#file-formats) sections.

 ## Upcoming releases